 Below the obstacle is another stretch of gorgeous canyon before another small canyon enters on the right with a small waterfall which often makes a pool at the very bottom.
 This is Misery Canyon and it’s possible (though difficult) to climb up into the lower section of this slot canyon.
 To see all of the amazing narrows though, one needs rappelling gear and to start at the top to do the full Fat Man’s Misery technical route.

 The Hayduke Trail climbs out of The Barracks via a very steep gully just downstream from this point.
 However, continuing down canyon to the next exit is a better option.
 It’s a little bit longer, but the exit is not quite as steep there and this way takes one through arguably the best parts of the canyon.
+I will refer to this as the “Alternate Route”, but really it is the main route for all but the Hayduke Hikers.

 Continuing down canyon one will almost immediately enter a great set of narrows.
 This is the narrowest section of The Barracks and at times the light through this section can be stunning.